brunogsa/dojo-introduction-graphql/README.md

 ## Hands-on 3/3: Passing parameters to Resolvers

-Implement the new resolvers at `resolvers/` folder.
+Implement 3 new queries for your users:
+- One that retrieves data from a `candidate`, either by `id` or `email`
+- One that retrieves data from a `company`, given its `id`
+- One that retrieves data from a `jobAd`, given its `id`

-More tests were added, so feel free to run the same scripts :)
+More automated tests were added, so feel free to run the same scripts :)

 Reference:
 - https://graphql.org/graphql-js/passing-arguments/